farnoosh27/VisionTransformers/README.md

 # What is Embedding?

-Before delving into the detail of transformer architecture, it may be a good idea to establish a foundation on the **Embedding**.
-I found this video by Jay Allamar about [Word2vec algorithm](https://www.youtube.com/watch?v=ISPId9Lhc1g)
+Before delving into the details of transformer architecture, it may be a good idea to establish a foundation on the **Embedding**.
+I found this video by Jay Allamar about [Word2vec algorithm](https://www.youtube.com/watch?v=ISPId9Lhc1g).
+About this video: The concept of word embeddings is a central one in language processing (NLP).
+It's a method of representing words as numerically -- as lists of numbers that capture their meaning.
+Word2vec is an algorithm (a couple of algorithms, actually) of creating word vectors which helped popularize this concept.
+In this video, Jay take you in a guided tour of The Illustrated Word2Vec, an article explaining the method and how it came to be developed
 # Transformers Architecture: Simplified Explanation

 Transformers introduce a cutting-edge architecture comprising two main elements: the **encoder** and the **decoder**.